 Eric Sanderson has an osteopathic manual practice located in downtown Toronto.
 He operates a busy referral based practice that is focused on providing clients with a wide variety of manual osteopathic techniques, amongst other skills, to address a variety of health issues.
 As a healthcare provider, Eric has been practicing since 1999 at his clinic in Ontario.
-Since 2006, he has been teaching fifth year level seminars on mobilization of the Joints.

 Shawn is the clinic director at the Centre de Santé Holistique Pilates et plus, in Saint-Eustache on the North shore of Montreal, where he gives conferences, teaches classes, and treats patients.
 He is passionate about the human body.
 He views the body as a complex system and knows that in order to truly help people one must understand every portion of the system as well as their interaction.
-In order to heal, all aspects of the body must be addressed: physical, biochemical, emotional and spiritual.

 Emmanuel Frantzis is a chiropractor and manual osteopathic practitioner.
 Educated at the Canadian Memorial Chiropractic College and Canadian College of Osteopathy (CCO), he integrates a unique combination of chiropractic, osteopathy, advanced exercise and nutritional approaches.

 Craig Harness, MSc, PhD(c), RMT, DO(Q), has been in practice since 2005, initially as a registered massage therapist.
 In 2010, he completed with distinction a BSc degree majoring in Human Sciences from Athabasca University.
 In October 2012, he completed his studies in Osteopathy at Académie Sutherland d’Ostéopathie du Québec in Montreal and has been registered with the Société Canadienne pour la Tradition de l’Ostéopathie (SoCaTo) since January 2013.